2013 Miss Earth International Adopts Kids to Forest School Caravan

 Nov.
 18, Laguna.

-Carousel Productions and Miss Earth Foundation brought 23 Miss Earth International and two Miss Earth Philippines queens to Yakap Kalikasan have adopted school i.e. Christian School International (CSI), for its K2F school caravan.
+Carousel Productions and Miss Earth Foundation brought 23 Miss Earth International and two Miss Earth Philippines queens to Yakap Kalikasan's adopted school i.e. Christian School International (CSI), for its K2F school caravan.
 The queens were each assigned with one classroom for a session on “Loving Mother Earth”.
 Misses Northern Ireland, Korea and Panama were awarded during the day as Best Miss Earth Teachers.

 Kids to Forest EcoBags received by the 2013 Miss Earth International Candidates

 All 25 Miss Earth International and local queens received one ecobag each from the K2F Earth Ambassadors during the former’s School Caravan at Yakap Kalikasan’s adopted school, the CSI.
 The ecobags were personally hand-painted by selected K2F Earth Ambassadors with insignias that advocate their contributions to Mother Earth.

 Yakap Kalikasan Executive Director received certificate of commendation

 The Carousel Productions and Miss Earth Foundation, Inc., organizer of the 2013 Miss Earth International Beauty Pageant, commended Yakap Kalikasan for hosting the 2013 Miss Earth International School Caravan held last November 18, 2013 at Christian School International (CSI), Los Banos, Laguna, Philippines.
 The caravan included a tree planting activity and festive luncheon program sponsored by the partner school.